+'''

 \usepackage{amslatex}

+'''

 There is no point to try to describe the package here.
-You need to carefully look at the AMSLATEX information at the American Mathematical Society.
+You need to carefully look at the AMSIATEX information at the American Mathematical Society.
+The package introduces ways to reproduce advanced mathematical constructions and should be used if your writing contains much mathematical notation.